pifer-marcos-joao/Neural-networks-applied-to-business-service-improvement/README.md

 The project is carried out at SEAT, an automotive company part of Volkswagen Group, which apart from manufacturing personal vehicles, designs and develops mobility products and services at SEAT:CODE and is currently introducing e-mobility solutions to Barcelona at SEAT:MO.
-More precisely, this Artificial Intelligence solution takes place working as a Data Scientist at SEAT’s IT Department.
+More precisely, this Artificial Intelligence solution takes place during my BSc project development as a Data Scientist at SEAT’s IT Department.

 ## Scope